bob-linuxtoys/fanout/README.md

 ## WHY:
-- Twice as efficient:  Only N writes for N subscribers compared to 2*N writes for a sockets based system
+- Efficient:  Only N writes for N subscribers compared to 2*N writes for a sockets based system
 - Simple: Kernel based, no need for a new process or daemon
 - Simple: Use mknod to create a channel or topic as a device node